AndieWill510/tinydoor/Options/005-another-option.md

 ## Pressure

-Many Autistic people are trained into corners.
+We are trained to live inside the corner of a room:

 We are told the problem is our behavior when the problem is often the pressure around us.